top of page

 School Delivery Co-Ordinator

 Munji is a former teacher, massive bookworm and has a huge love for travelling the world.
 She has spent the majority of her seven year teaching career leading RE and PSHE departments in inner city, diverse secondary schools.
-Munji will be delivering our programmes across a number of schools starting October 2023, watch this space for more from her!
+Munji delivers our programmes across a large number of schools in Greater Manchester, Yorkshire & Lancashire.
+She can also be found at many of our HAF and community provision, she's quite the all rounder!

 Ciara Hodson -